skywarth/annals-of-disco/cinematography/movie.md

 - Once upon a time in west (1968) (Railroad, wild west.
 Cast and acting is great.
 But damn is it slow, it is soo far stretched.
 Contains usual scowls.
 Good but kinda boring)
 - Malcolm X (1992) (Strong political movie, biography, civil rights, 1960s period.
 Scenes just cut abruptly, I don't get it.
 Good movie, some memorable scenes for sure.
 Denzel played it great.)
 - Django (1966) (Great western movie.
 Drifting a coffing on his back.
 One of a few occurrences of minigun/gatling gun in western movies.
 Mexicans, confederate soldiers.
 Heist.)
+- mimic (1997) (Cockroach infestation, adaptation, massive cockroaches, sewers.
+Didn't enjoy it much, insignificant movie.)
+- Blue Max (1966) (WW1 ace pilot, blue max ribbon, dogfight, unprecedented swagger of pilots, politics, sad ending.
+Good movie.
+Interactions between characters are hard to wrap your head around.)
+- There will Be Blood (2007) (drilling, pumping oil, wild westish era, blinded by determination.
+Good movie.)
+- Over The Top (Trucker dad, navy seal son, arm wrestling, and more 18 wheelers.
+Decent movie about family values and father-son relationships.
+Sylvester Stallone carried the movie.)

 ### Watch later

-- mimic
+- omega man (1971)

 - An Officer and a Gentleman (1982)
 - army of darkness (1992)
 - 13 assasins
-- Blue Max (1966)

 - Starship Troopers

-- there will be blood (2007)
-- over the top
 - jarhead (2005)